Why Acidity Happens on an Empty Stomach | Causes, Fasting & Bile Imbalance

 • Gut sensitivity increases

 Even mild anxiety can create burning sensations without any meal involved.
 Many people notice acidity on busy mornings or during emotional stress.
+This gut–brain interaction is also seen in the anxiety gas connection.

 What role does bile imbalance play in empty stomach acidity?

-Bile imbalance is often ignored but important.
+Bile imbalance is often overlooked but important.

 • Bile may flow back into the stomach